szczepanski/csv-upload-flask-api-server/README.md

 - Authorization with Flask-JWT - JSON Web Tokens
 - introduction of web-facing ELB in dedicated public subnet (connected to AWS - IGW)
 - separation and hardening security of VPC's subnets - 3 tier desing (AWS security groups <instance level> and ACL <network level> )
-  - I -> public - web facing ELB subnet
+  - I -> public - web facing sebnet - ELB
-  - II -> private - application server hidden behind the ELB
+  - II -> private - application server(s) subnet -  hidden behind the ELB
-  - III - > private - DB subnet to secure and separate data from
+  - III - > private - DB subnet - to secure and separate data from public access

- Gateway Endpoints
+- introduction of AWS Gateway Endpoint used to prevent data leaks to public web
+  - integration of S3 storage with the Gateway Endpoint - so the data will be transfered to S3 without leaving the VPC (instead of routing via public WEB)
 - introduction of AWS - KMS and / or Vault cluster

 ## Budget

-- transitioning EC2 based solution to serverless - AWS lamba function solution
+- transitioning EC2 based solution to serverless - AWS lamba function solution - pay per number of requests only

 ## Infrastracture as Code / IaC - Orchestartion

-- transisioning the backend AWS infra deployment into IaC design
+- transisioning the backend AWS infra deployment into IaC design - Terraform (modular design) and Ansible - EC2 based solution
--
+- in case of application of containerization / docker - terraform could be utilized to deploy Kubernetes cluster